ekknod/ekknod/README.md

 # About ekknod
-Researching computer cheats as a hobby, currently more interested of anti-cheating.
+Researching computer cheats as a hobby, currently more interested about anti-cheating.
+I don't pick sides, without cheaters there wouldn't be anti-cheats neither.
+In generally i like the cat and mouse game, and excited to see what is going to be the final solution.

-Anti-Cheating and cheating are actually the very same thing, i don't choose sides.
-Both requires the same creativity.
+Anti-Cheating and cheating are actually the very same thing, both requires same creative mind.
-VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are less likely to harm non cheating players.
+VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are less likely cause harm non cheating players.
-Obviously no cheat / anti-cheat is perfect.

 # Memory Access
 **[SubGetVariable](https://github.com/ekknod/SubGetVariable)** - infects DXE bios image with backdoor before boot.